Training structure

 42h

 This course is part of the foundation of modern physics.
-It provides a foundation of knowledge that is strictly necessary for all physics courses, since it lays the foundations for the theoretical description of the interaction between the electromagnetic field and elementary quantum elements such as two-level systems, atoms and molecules.
-It also provides the teaching needed to understand LASER, modern optical devices and spectroscopic methods and analyses.
+It provides a foundation of knowledge that is essential for all physics courses, as it lays the groundwork for the theoretical description of the interaction between the electromagnetic field and elementary quantum elements such as two-level systems, atoms, and molecules.
+It also provides the necessary knowledge for understanding LASERs, modern optical devices, and spectroscopic methods and analyses.

 ECTS